 Reasons your Australian garden could be a dead zone

+Neat lawns, clipped hedges and ornamental plantings give the impression of life.
+But functionally, many Australian gardens behave more like decoration than ecosystems.
 They offer little food, shelter or diversity for the creatures needed to make a living landscape work.
 In other words, they are biodiversity deserts.

-How to check if your garden is a “dead zone”?
+How to check if your garden is a dead zone

 1. It looks green, but feels quiet